 Per mille loadings for Ankylosing Spondylitis life insurance

-You may also find that a ‘per mille loading’ could be applied to your Ankylosing Spondylitis life insurance premiums, but this is more rare and only tends to be used for more severe conditions such as Cancer.
+You may also find that a ‘per mille loading’ could be applied to your Ankylosing Spondylitis life insurance premiums, but this is rarer and only tends to be used for more severe conditions such as Cancer.
 A ‘per mille loading’ will be an additional amount that is applied to your premiums, which is based on the amount of cover you are applying for (e.g. £2 per thousand £’s of cover).
-The other difference with a ‘per mille loading’ is that it can be applied for the whole term of your Ankylosing Spondylitis life insurance policy, or for a period of time from the start of your policy (e.g. 2, 3, 4 or 5 years).
+The other difference with a ‘per mille loading’ is that it can be applied for the whole term of your Ankylosing Spondylitis life insurance policy, or for a period of time from the start of your policy (e.g. 2, 3, 4, or 5 years).

-Exclusions for Ankylosing Spondylitis life insurance, critical illness cover or income protection
+Exclusions for Ankylosing Spondylitis life insurance, critical illness cover, or income protection

 How much cover do I need?

 NB.
-You should also be aware that an Ankylosing Spondylitis life insurance, critical illness cover or income protection policy could increase after underwriting to reflect any additional risks of claim, so affordability may be a consideration.
+You should also be aware that an Ankylosing Spondylitis life insurance, critical illness cover, or income protection policy could increase after underwriting to reflect any additional risks of claim, so affordability may be a consideration.